bitcoin-sv/ts-sdk/docs/transaction.md

 + **address**
   + The P2PKH address of the output.
 + **satoshis**
-  + The number of satoshis to send to the address.
+  + The number of satoshis to send to the address - if not provided, the output is considered a change output.

 #### Method broadcast